sunlab-osu/MISP/README.md

 As elaborated above, there are two "cornerstones" supporting the implementation:
 * **Hypthesis**: Any (partial) SQL query is an instance of the class [`Hypothesis`](MISP_SQL/utils.py#L71).
 A hypothesis mainly stores:
   * `dec_seq`: The sequence of _decoding decisions_ generated while parsing.
-It allows us to pinpoint previous decisions and make changes (i.e., feedback incorporation).
+It allows us to pinpoint previous decisions and make changes (i.e., feedback incorporation). *Note that the content in this sequence is specific to the base parser.
+One can have their own definition as long as it is easy to modify the decisions in feedback incorporation module.*
   * `dec_prefix`: The sequence of _prefix decoding decisions_ that the agent enforces the base parser to take.
 This is used in `"one-step" beam search` to keep the preceding decisions fixed.
 Its format is the same as `dec_seq`.
   * `tag_seq`: The sequence of _semantic units_ generated while parsing.
-It records every generated SQL component as well as its context, which can be used by the [Question Generator](MISP_SQL/question_gen.py) to formulate natural language questions.
+It records every generated SQL component as well as its context, which can be used by the [Error Detector](MISP_SQL/error_detector.py) to identify potential mistakes and the [Question Generator](MISP_SQL/question_gen.py) to formulate natural language questions.
+See [MISP_SQL/tag_seq_logic.md](MISP_SQL/tag_seq_logic.md) for more details.
   * `logprob` and `length`: The log probability and length of the current (partial) SQL query.
   * `sql`: The generated SQL query in string.
 * **Semantic Unit**: A semantic unit defines the minimal unit that the system should interact on.
 A complete list of semantic units defined in the current framework can be found in [MISP_SQL/tag_seq_logic.md](MISP_SQL/tag_seq_logic.md).